shelleywong/CSCI211-Course-Materials/Labs/README.md

 $ chmod +x run_tests
 ```

-Alternatively, you could copy each bash script from 211-starter-pack/bin into the lab02_even directory (this examples is completed from the 211-starter-pack directory as downloaded, but your paths may differ based on how you've set up your environment):
+Alternatively, you could copy each bash script from `bin/` into the directory where you want to use the scripts (this examples is completed from the CSCI211 starter-repo as provided, but your paths may differ based on how you've set up your environment.<br>

+This is how you could use `run_tests`, `vd`, and `vde` to test lab02_even (a directory that contains a `tests` subdirectory):<br>
 ```
 $ cp bin/run_tests 211/lab02_even/
 $ cp bin/vd 211/lab02_even/